ExeCuteUK/RSFM/DEPLOYMENT.md

 ## Gmail OAuth Setup

-The application sends emails via Gmail API using OAuth2 credentials.
+The application sends and receives emails via Gmail API using OAuth2 credentials.
 This setup requires obtaining a refresh token.

 ### 1. Create OAuth Credentials